Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 ====================

 Workforce scheduling is an extremely widely-used application of optimization in practice.
-It involves balancing many competing concerns, including worker availability and preferences, shift coverage requirements, conditions on consecutive shifts or rest breaks, and so on.
+It involves balancing many competing concerns such as worker availability, cost, and preferences; shift coverage requirements; conditions on consecutive shifts or rest breaks; and so on.
 Implementation can become quite involved as worker requirements and entitlements become more complex.

-This mod implements a relatively simple case.
-Workers provide their availability and preferences, while rest requirements and work entitlements are handled through lower and upper limits on the number of shifts a worker is rostered on for in a given period.
-The scheduler aims to maximize satisfaction by finding a feasible roster which maximizes the sum of preference scores.
+This Mod implements several basic variants of workforce scheduling.
+The initial example is deliberately simple, while later sections progressively add more complexity and enforce additional requirements on the generated schedule.
+If the initial example appears too simple for your use-case, please, read on!

 Problem Specification
 ---------------------

-Consider a service business, such as a restaurant, that develops its roster for a two week period.
-The service requires only one set of skills.
-There are a number of employed workers with the same set of skills and with identical productivity that are available to work on some of the days during the two-week planning horizon.
-There is only one shift per workday, however each shift may require a different number of workers.
-The business requests preferences from all workers for shifts they are available for, and aims to maximize the sum of preference scores of assigned shifts as a proxy for worker happiness.
+This first example covers a simple case for a business developing a two-week roster.
+Each shift requires a given number of workers who have identical skills and productivity.
+In other words, any work can cover any shift, and all workers are considered equivalent.
+Workers provide their availability for shifts, and rest requirements and minimum work entitlements are handled through upper and lower limits, respectively, on the number of shifts a worker is rostered on for in the schedule.
+Optionally, preferences can be provided, in which case the scheduler aims to maximize satisfaction by finding a feasible roster which maximizes the sum of preference scores of the assigned shifts.

 .. tabs::